grannycart/by-sound-alone/content/FAQ.md

 ### Can I get a sample to see if I like it?
 Meh.
 Just download the whole book.
 What, are you trying to save like half a meg of space?

+### What's with the slow start?
+The opening scene is a quiet set piece.
+This is to contrast with all the life-and-death action that is most of the rest of the book.
+If you're in it for submarine action, I encourage you to stick with it!

+Personally, I could be perfectly content to read a novel that consists of nothing but well-written descriptions of submarines moving silently through the water.
+But I know that's not everyone's jam, and this book is not that by any means.
+(Though the sequel might be...)

 ### If the submarines in the book were real, what year would they be from?
 Or, when would the technology in the book have been used in real life?